Vikleoboy/Mdfiles/Mdfiles/blogs/personal/Readme.md

 # Personal Folder

-This folder is where i keep some of my , notes to myself , and the things i wanaa say to myself .
+This folder is where I keep some of my notes to myself , and the things I wanaa say to myself .